pikatoste/test.sh/README.md

   invocations to preserve the error tracing capacity of test.sh.
 The \<shell command\> is subject to quoting issues that are discussed in section [Assertions](#assertions).

+  Syntax errors in the expression generate an error report in the log file and `result_of` returns non-zero.

   See [Subshells](#subshells).

 * run_test_script